Daniel Casey (screenwriter): Career

 Casey replaced Chris Morgan in writing the screenplay for the latest installment in the Fast & Furious franchise, F9, which was released on June 25, 2021.

 He has been selected to work on Sony's adaptation of the comic, Incognito, by Ed Brubaker.
 Fede Álvarez is set to direct.

 He is also attached to another comic book adaptation for the big screen from Brubaker, Kill or Be Killed.
 It will be directed by Chad Stahelski.

-J. J. Abrams' Bad Robot Productions is producing Casey's script The Heavy for Paramount.
+J. J. Abrams' Bad Robot is producing Casey's script The Heavy for Paramount.
 The superhero movie is in negotiations with Overlord director Julius Avery to direct.

 Blumhouse Productions is rumored to be remaking The Craft.
 Casey is tied to the project with fellow writer Zoe Lister-Jones.
 Lister-Jones has also been rumored to direct.

-It was announced in July 2021 that he has been selected by the Russo Brothers to write the script for the movie adaptation of the popular anime cartoon Battle of the Planets.
+In July 2021, Casey was announced to have been selected by the Russo brothers to write the script for the movie adaptation of the popular anime Battle of the Planets.

+In November 2024, it was reported that Casey would write and executive produce a TV series adaptation of the Mass Effect video game franchise for Amazon MGM Studios.